-Keep paper files in a safe location, like a locked filing cabinet.
-Also, make sure that each employee has their own file.
-And, separate the main employee files from the confidential files.
+Keep paper files in a safe location, like a locked filing cabinet, and limit who has access to the paper copies.
+Make sure each employee has their own file so you don’t mix up records.
+And of course, separate the main employee files from the confidential files.

 Can employees access their own files?

 For the most part, employees are allowed access to their files if they make a request.
-Check with your state’s labor department for specific rules.
+Check your state’s labor department to learn about your requirements and for specific rules.

 How long do you need to keep employee files?

-You are required to keep employee files for a specific amount of time.
-But, requirements vary based on the type of file and your state’s recordkeeping requirements.
-Here are the federal time periods you must follow for storing employee files:
+By law, you are required to keep employees files for a certain amount of time.
+The length of time can vary based on the type of record and your state’s recordkeeping requirements.
+Here is how long you typically need to keep employee files:

-You will need to keep Form I-9 three years after an employee is hired or one year after their employment ends, depending on which is later.
+- Form I-9: Three years after an employee is hired or one year after their employment ends, depending on which is later

 This is not intended as legal advice; for more information, please click here.